markcastle/simple-jwt/SimpleJwt.UniCache/README.md

 - Add audit logging for token operations
 - Improve documentation with real-world usage scenarios

-See the main SimpleJwt documentation for more details.
+See the [UniCache documentation](https://bitbucket.org/inovus/unicache) for more advanced usage, custom backends, and security best practices.

 ---